-Basic Example: when encountered, Horta kills a member of your Away Team, establishing an ongoing effect that kills a member of your Away Team each turn.
+Basic Example: when encountered, Horta is removed from the mission's seed cards, placed atop the mission, and kills a member of your Away Team.
+This kill repeats each turn, establishing an ongoing effect.
 It can be cured with 2 Leadership, 2 Mindmeld, and 2 Exobiology - but only after the first person has been killed (hopefully it didn't get one of your Exobiologists!).
 If it can't be cured immediately, the mission continues, but the dilemma remains on the planet until its cure requirements are met.

-Multiple-Effect Example: when encountered, Menthar Booby Trap is automatically placed on the attempting ship.
+Multiple-Effect Example: when encountered, Menthar Booby Trap is automatically removed from the mission's seed cards and placed on the attempting ship.
 Its first effect is that the ship cannot move, with a cure requirement of "2 ENGINEER aboard".
 This is followed by a second effect (killing a random crew member), unless the crew meets the condition of having MEDICAL present.
 The mission team may cure the first effect with 2 ENGINEER, but only after it has been placed on the ship and after any deaths that result from the dilemma's second effect.